 It’s been over 8 years since Nakumatt Ukay became Nairobi and East Africa’s first 24-hour supermarket.
 24-hour shopping is now an everyday thing with several Nakumatt Supermarket stores across the region open all day and all night.
 How has the phenomenon of the 24-hour supermarket affected you?

-My Reaction When Nakumatt Prestige and Nakumatt Ukay Became 24-Hour Supermarkets
+My Reaction to Nakumatt Prestige and Nakumatt Ukay Becoming 24-Hour Stores

 Question: Almost a decade down the line, how has your life been affected by the phenomenon of the 24-hr supermarket?
 Has your life changed at all?
 If so, has the change been positive or has it been negative?
 Did Nakumatt Supermarket do a good thing by giving us the possibility of being able to shop whenever we want?